My business is Franchises. Ratings. Success stories. Ideas. Work and education

 The reorientation of firms to a new marketing concept is due to a number of reasons:

-v increasing the degree of risk (commercial, market) when developing a new product model, its production and consumption, i.e. at all stages of creation and movement of goods;
+v an increase in the degree of risk (commercial, market) in the development of a new product model, its production and consumption, i.e. at all stages of the creation and movement of goods;

-v expansion of the range of goods, which required taking into account requests various categories consumers, as well as factors such as climate zones, ethnic traditions and habits, etc.;
+v expanding the range of goods, which required taking into account the needs of various categories of consumers, as well as factors such as climatic zones, ethnic traditions and habits, etc.;

 v increasing the pace of socio-economic and scientific and technological progress;

-v the emergence of unforeseen situations in the markets that could lead the company to collapse.
+v the emergence of unforeseen situations in the markets that can lead the company to collapse.

-Under these conditions, a system was needed that united approaches to research, development and sales of goods.
-Such a system in the 70s and 80s. marketing has become, orienting the company towards success in the outside world, where it is necessary to take into account three main factors: consumers, competitors and external environment(legal, fiscal and tax systems).
+In these conditions, a system was needed that combines approaches to research, development and sale of goods.
+Such a system in the 70-80-ies. has become marketing, orienting the company to success in the outside world, where it is necessary to reckon with three main factors: consumers, competitors and external environment(legal, fiscal and tax systems).

-So, the next stage in the development of marketing activities is characterized by the adoption of the management concept, i.e. determining the interests of consumers and real assessments or assortment, quality and other parameters of manufactured products.
-Production is now more closely linked to identified customer needs.
-Companies constantly monitor public opinion, which evaluates and influences their efforts to meet consumer needs.
+So, the next stage in the development of marketing activities is characterized by the adoption of the concept of management, i.e. determining the interests of consumers and real assessments or assortment, quality and other parameters of products.
+Production is now tied more closely to identified customer needs.
+Companies constantly monitor public opinion, which evaluates their work to meet consumer needs and has a certain impact on it.

 At this stage, the importance of marketing can hardly be overestimated, since the tendency to quickly update the range of products has intensified.
 The main problem of the market was the presence of a huge number of substitute products.
-In order to gain certain advantages over competitors, a company must each time prove to the buyer its desire to constantly care for his interests (or create the appearance of this).
+In order to gain certain advantages over competitors, the company needs to prove to the buyer every time its desire for constant concern for its interests (or create the appearance of this).

-Only the image of a company that keeps up with the times and uses the latest achievements of science and technology allows it to receive high profits.
-As a result, entrepreneurs strive to bring to market as many products as possible, which, as a rule, differ from each other only in minor design modifications or have an updated design.
-Naturally, this strengthens the role of marketing, especially its component - advertising, since it is necessary to convince the consumer of real changes in the product in better side and do everything possible to ensure that he refuses to use previously purchased products as “outdated”, having “technical shortcomings” or “out of fashion”.
+Only the image of a company that keeps pace with the times and uses the latest achievements of science and technology, allows you to get high profits.
+As a result, entrepreneurs strive to put on the market as many products as possible, which, as a rule, differ from each other only by minor design modifications or have an updated design.
+Naturally, this strengthens the role of marketing, especially its component - advertising, since it is necessary to convince the consumer of the actual changes in the product in better side and to do everything possible to ensure that he refuses to use previously purchased products as "obsolete", having "technical defects" or "out of fashion".

-The appearance of new products on the market creates a certain inconvenience for a number of companies that have already taken leadership in this area and creates a need to protect themselves from competitors.
-The development and implementation of a new, commercially profitable product is quite a troublesome, time-consuming and very capital-intensive task, so even largest corporations cannot produce and offer to consumers absolutely new products too often.
-This is where marketing can come in handy, emphasizing the enduring value of traditional products.
+The appearance of new products on the market creates a certain inconvenience for a number of companies that have already seized leadership in this area and causes the need to protect themselves from competitors.
+The development and implementation of a new, commercially profitable product is a rather troublesome, long and very capital-intensive business, so even largest corporations cannot produce and offer consumers absolutely new products too often.
+This is where marketing can come in handy, which will emphasize the enduring values of traditional products.

-Other important circumstances that increase the role of marketing in the economic life of companies are the changing nature of the market, as well as its oversaturation with high-quality and diverse goods.
-In these conditions mass production loses its advantages - lower cost and price final products.
-So, already in the early 70s. in many sectors of Japanese industry has been achieved upper limit labor productivity.
-Currently, the share of mass production in total industrial production is only 25-30%.
+Other important circumstances that increase the role of marketing in the economic life of firms are the changing nature of the market, as well as its oversaturation with high-quality and diverse goods.
+In these conditions mass production loses its advantages - lower cost and price end products.
+Yes, in the early 1970s. in many branches of Japanese industry has been achieved upper limit labor productivity.
+At present, the share of mass production in total industrial production is only 25-30%.
 As a result, a transition is being made to a fundamentally different concept of the production process - work to order.

-According to one of the senior consultants of the Japanese corporation Sharp, today's consumers, among other things, want to buy products that allow them to express their individuality.
-This production concept, naturally, involves an active search for the consumer and the identification of his requests, which could subsequently be satisfied as a result of the use of the latest advances in technology (flexible production systems, powerful Computer Engineering and so on.).
+According to a senior consultant at Japan's Sharp Corporation, today's consumers, among other things, want to buy products that allow them to express their individuality.
+This production concept, of course, involves an active search for the consumer and the identification of his requests, which could subsequently be satisfied as a result of using the latest advances in technology (flexible production systems, powerful computers, etc.).

-Marketing was required by product manufacturing companies and as a kind of business philosophy, based on strict social and ethical principles:
+Marketing was required by manufacturers of goods and as a kind of business philosophy, based on strict social and ethical feeds:

-b honesty and respect for the opinions and demands of consumers;
+l honesty and respect for the opinions and requirements of consumers;

 Marketing as an economic phenomenon is characterized by two indicators:

-b systematic, those. a systematic approach to technological and commercial processes - any object and subject of management in marketing are considered as elements of a large system;
+b consistency, those. a systematic approach to technological and commercial processes - any object and subject of management in marketing are considered as elements of a large system;

-b complexity, those. the ability to take into account all aspects and components of not only the marketing process, but also the conditions of its functioning.
+b complexity, those. the ability to take into account all aspects and components of not only the marketing process, but also the conditions for its functioning.

-The global economy is characterized by increasing processes of internationalization of all economic life.
-Companies in order to receive stable income, as well as maintaining a competitive position, they have to go beyond national markets, which requires them to carry out large-scale work to clarify local characteristics, cultural and other traditions that are reflected in the products produced (its properties and appearance).
-Any attempt to ignore this aspect of marketing activities can result in the commercial failure of the company.
-For these reasons, the importance of marketing is increasing.
+The world economy is characterized by increasing processes of internationalization of the entire economic life.
+Companies in order to obtain stable income, as well as maintaining competitive positions, they have to go beyond national markets, which requires them to carry out large-scale work to clarify local characteristics, cultural and other traditions that are reflected in the products (its properties and appearance).
+Any attempt to ignore this aspect of marketing can result in the company's commercial failure.
+For these reasons, the importance of marketing is growing.

-In foreign markets, manufacturing firms cannot limit themselves to simply selling goods; they need to have a constant presence in the region where they sell their products.
-This is especially important for those companies that produce industrial products or durable consumer goods.
-The company's success is directly related to the creation of a customer service system that is able to satisfy customer requests for services related to product operation in the shortest possible time.
+In foreign markets, manufacturing firms cannot be limited to the simple sale of goods, their constant presence in the region where they sell products is necessary.
+This is especially important for those firms that produce products for industrial purposes or consumer goods long-term use.
+The success of the company is directly related to the creation of a customer service system that is able to quickly satisfy the needs of customers in services related to the operation of products.
 Only high quality service is the key to future development.

-"Alien firms" increasingly invading the national markets, are involved in competitive rivalry with national firms.
-In view of this, a clear understanding of what post-sales services should traditionally be provided to the public or industrial customers is required.
-In such a situation, preliminary research and study of service organization have become essential.
+“Alien firms”, which are increasingly invading national markets, are included in competitive rivalry with national firms.
+In view of this, a clear understanding of what after-sales services should traditionally be provided to the public or industrial consumers is required.
+In such a situation, preliminary research and study of the organization of service have become essential.
 Naturally, all this is impossible without the use of marketing activities.

 The importance of marketing in the world economy is largely associated with the current stage of the scientific and technological revolution.
-Manufacturing process, and final product become complicated to such an extent that the consumer is unable to distinguish between the company’s efforts aimed at improving the quality of the product.
-For this reason, many companies have switched from the practice of further improving the quality of the product itself to improving the quality of consumer service, which is associated with the sale of a particular product, which is reflected in the priorities of the firms’ market strategy.
+Manufacturing process, as well as final product are complicated to such an extent that the consumer is not able to distinguish the efforts of the company aimed at improving the quality of the product.
+For this reason, many companies have switched from the practice of further improving the quality of the product itself to improving the quality of customer service, which is associated with the sale of a particular product, which is reflected in the priorities of the market strategy of firms.

-A survey of executives of the largest American companies showed that they consider improving the quality of customer service to be the main link in achieving success.
-The second condition for achieving success, but with a significant lag, was an increase in product quality and labor productivity.
+A survey of executives of the largest American companies showed that they consider the improvement of the quality of customer service to be the main link in achieving success.
+The second condition for achieving success, but with a significant lag, was the improvement in the quality of goods and labor productivity.

-It is curious that in the early 60s.
-Consumer service as one of the elements of market competitive policy was placed by entrepreneurs in importance only in fifth place, i.e. it was inferior to such elements as product improvement, sales planning, activity management sales staff and advertising.
+It is curious that in the early 60s. customer service as one of the elements of market competition policy was put by entrepreneurs in its importance only in fifth place, i.e. it was inferior to such elements as product improvement, sales planning, business management sales staff and advertising.
 However, already in the early 70s.
-The relative importance of the elements of the product concept for conquering markets was distributed as follows: technical innovations came first, services second, and customer service third.
+The relative importance of the elements of the product concept in conquering markets was distributed as follows: in the first place were technical innovations, in the second - services, and in the third - customer service.

-However, the time came when the degree of improvement of the product reached the limit beyond which consumers could not recognize real changes.
-This circumstance required firms to sharply increase their advertising efforts.
-Only advertising can show the consumer the degree of product modernization and convince him of the superiority of one product over another.
+However, there came a time when the degree of improvement of the product reached the limit beyond which consumers could not recognize real changes.
+This circumstance demanded from firms a sharp increase in efforts in the direction of advertising.
+Only advertising can show the consumer the degree of modernization of products and convince him of the superiority of one product over another.

-On modern market The consumer is offered a huge number of duplicate products at different prices.
-The company's profit largely depends not only on the ability to offer more low price, but also on the characteristics of the goods sold, on the formed consumer preferences.
-It is the predisposition of buyers to purchase only the goods of certain companies that helps to divide the total market into many segments, in each of which a particular company can become a monopolist.
-To achieve a monopoly in the trade of a certain type of product and a sharp reduction in competitive rivalry, significant efforts are required, especially in advertising activities aimed at creating a company and the corresponding brands or trade names reputation in the market.
+On the modern market the consumer is offered a huge number of products-twins at different prices.
+The profit of the company largely depends not only on the ability to offer more low price, but also on the characteristics of the goods sold, on the formed consumer preferences.
+It is the propensity of buyers to buy only the goods of certain firms that helps to divide the aggregate market into many segments, in each of which one or another firm can become a monopolist.
+Significant efforts are required to achieve a monopoly in the trade of a certain type of product and a sharp decrease in competitive rivalry, especially in promotional activities aimed at creating a firm and relevant trademarks or trade names of reputation in the market.

-With the help of advertising, goods receive such an additional element of consumer properties of the product as prestige and fame.
-Companies that have conducted market segmentation research benefit.
+With the help of advertising, goods receive such an additional element of consumer properties of the product as prestige, fame.
+Companies that have carried out market segmentation research benefit.
 Their products are not subject to significant competitive pressure and have more high prices compared to others.

-The market segmentation policy also allows, in conditions of mass production, to satisfy the needs of various categories of consumers without resorting to additional costs.
-Active advertising, modified appearance, an original distribution system (regular and branded stores, salons) contribute to giving the same product different values, and ultimately help establish different prices for different (according to their purchasing power) consumer groups and increase company profits.
+The policy of market segmentation also makes it possible, in conditions of mass production, to satisfy the needs of various categories of consumers without resorting to additional costs.
+Active advertising, modified appearance, the original marketing system (regular and company stores, salons) contribute to giving the same product a different value, and ultimately help to establish different prices for different (according to their purchasing power) consumer groups and increase the profits of companies.

-Thus, we can conclude that within the framework of the world economy, the importance of marketing is great, since not a single company can establish efficient work on the market without using it.
+Thus, we can conclude that within the framework of the world economy, the importance of marketing is great, since no firm can establish effective work on the market without using it.

 HIGHER PROFESSIONAL EDUCATION